Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Ability to work both independently and as part of a team to deliver quality deliverables to tight deadlines.

-Tenacity, drive and enthusiasm, completer finisher, proactive, comfortable constructively challenging business leaders, enthusiastic, motivated, adaptable and proactive.Desirable:
+Tenacity, drive and enthusiasm, completer finisher, proactive, comfortable with constructively challenging business leaders, enthusiastic, motivated, adaptable and proactive.Desirable:

 Insightful business awareness with the ability to understand and analyse changing business context to assess and manage risk.